JussiRantapaa/Chess/README.md

     - If king is safe we call add_move() where the move is hashed into an integer and stored in the move_list[]

 3. Making moves
-    - Ask user for input, hash it and see if it matches a move on the move list in test_move() and only compare position bits (0-11)
+    - Ask user for input, hash it and see if it matches a move on the move_list[] in test_move() and only compare position bits (0-11)
     - If we get a match we enter make_move() and check for bits 12- to see if the move contains special manouvers and handle them separately
     - Finally we make the move on the gameboard and update piece positions

-4. repeat until move_count is 0 and then handle game ending at display_winner
+4. Repeat steps 1-3 until move_count is 0 and handle game ending at display_winner